Tingvall/ICE_A/README.md

 To fashiliate anootation of differnt types of input data, the pipeline can be run in three differnt modes: basic, multiple and differential:

 #### Basic mode
 The basic annotation mode performs interaction-based annotation of a single peak file.
 Examples include annoation of ATAC-seq peaks or a single factor from ChIP-seq/Cut&Run.
-The main output is a text file that for each peak in the input bed file, provides PLAC_seq based annotation.
+The main output is a text file that for each peak in the input bed file, provides interaction-based annotation.
 A genelist, contianing all genes that peaks are annoated is also provided.
 In addition to the peak-cenetered annotation, it is also possible to perform interaction-centered annotation and visualize the peak annotation in network wormat using Cytoscape.

 #### Multiple mode
 In many cases, identification of co-binding between multiple transcriptional factors could be of interest.
 For these cases multiple mode is suitable.
 Multiple mode allow you to simmultanously annotating multiple peak files separatly (identical to basic mode).
 In addition, it provides the option to identify and visualize co-occupancy between the transcriptional regulators in the form of upset plots and interaction-based circos plots.